ArduPilot/ardupilot_wiki/planner2/source/docs/connect-autopilot.rst

 3 Disconnect when installing firmware
 -------------------------------------

-The autopilot must be unconnected to MavLink (showing the red disconnected icon) to install firmware.
+The autopilot must be unconnected to MAVLink (showing the red disconnected icon) to install firmware.
 Otherwise you will receive the warning shown above.